CathalD/BlueCarbon_Eelgrass_Workshop/03_Field_Methods/README.md

 with approximately 20 cm of additional headspace" (p.8).

 > 🎥 **CHECK OUT THE VIDEO** — *"Site Selection and Required Materials"* and *"Core Extrusion – Required Materials"* · [workshop playlist](https://www.youtube.com/playlist?list=PLLsjpJMfNDP5w78ZJNDUvMj1VoRG_qSwd) *(swap in the direct video links)*

+For coring underwater, the tool we recomend is an additional **Stop Cap** mechanism that creates a vaccumm seal underwater.
+This prevents water from flowing in through the top of the corer, and applies a gravimetric force on the core upon extrusion.
+For more information, please see https://aquaticresearchshop.com/product/universal-corer/

 > ⚙️ *Draft equipment list — please review and adjust for your setup.*